 Identifying learning and development needs

 A learning priorities audit was conducted between December 2017 and March 2018, with a view to identify current and future performance gaps and capability deficits at organisational level.
-Data was collected directly from GSS Heads of Profession and reviewed against the existing learning and development offer.
+Data was collected directly from statistical Heads of Profession and reviewed against the existing learning and development offer.

 Future audits will be used to update the pathway as part of the ongoing review process.

 This pathway reflects the findings of the audit, while considering the key objectives set out in the GSS Strategy, “Better Statistics, Better Decisions”.

 Learning and development will: